![]() |

 Simply get a 'sample' of pee and poo to take outdoors.
 Soak a paper towel with your pet's urine.
 Store in a ziploc bag by the exit door.
 When taking your pup out, pick up the soaked paper towel and put on the ground.
 Or place a soiled potty pad on the dirt or grass.
 With a little luck, your pet will make the connection and go.
 Remember not to praise until your pet is finished going (not when it begins) per discussion at class!
 Hurry back into the house and give a treat!

-Traveling Tip!
 When traveling with your pet, it's best if your pet is comfortable on leash and able to potty away from home.
 For that reason, acclimating your pet to being on leash when relieving itself is a terrific idea.
 Some people never do this and their pet may resist going if leashed - so sad for the pup!
 Remember the 'how to do' tips shared at the end of your first class with me (if you stayed for same).

-Pet edibles from China!!
-This is very old news, but many well known stores have chosen to still sell treats on their shelves coming from China.
+This is not-so-new-news, but many well known stores have chosen to still sell treats on their shelves coming from China.
 There have been documented cases of thousands of pets that have died or became seriously ill from digesting food with toxins found in them in our country alone.
 Be sure to check labels and discard anything with "China" on it!!
 I find it sad what greed can do to people in the trade that we assume care about our pets...
 Too much info to share here on this subject - Google and learn.

 Important Link Here: